arangodb/docs/3.10/indexing-persistent.md

 <!-- js/server/modules/@arangodb/arango-collection.js-->

-ensures that a non-unique persistent index exists `collection.ensureIndex({ type: "persistent", fields: [ "field1", ..., "fieldn" ] })`
+Ensures that a non-unique persistent index exists:

+`collection.ensureIndex({ type: "persistent", fields: [ "field1", ..., "fieldn" ] })`

 Creates a non-unique persistent index on all documents using *field1*, ...